 - CHLEBEM Interactive Dog Toy Boy – A tricky ball where you hide treats.
 It’s fun, interactive and keeps your GSD from boredom.
 Plus, it’s 100% dog safe with non-toxic rubber.

-These are just some of my favorite ideas to mentally stimulate your German Shepherd.
-It takes a lot less time than physical exercise but is nearly just as important.
-A little puzzle can go a long with with your German Shepherd confined in an apartment.
+The best part about puzzles is that it takes a lot less time than physical exercise but is nearly just as important.
+A little puzzle can go a long with with your German Shepherd.

 3. Proper Dog Crate

-Because you don’t have a large backyard, we’re assuming your dog is living indoors (and not your apartment balcony).
-And for indoor dogs, you need to housebreak them.
+Because you don’t have a large backyard, we’re assuming your dog is living indoors (and hopefully not on your apartment balcony).
+So for indoor dogs, you need to housebreak them.

 Dogs, by nature, don’t want to soil the place they sleep (your apartment).
 So, you’ll need to teach them how to control their bladder and bowel.

 Crate training is not cruel for your German Shepherd.
-Rather, there’s a lot of great benefits from crate training.
-One big benefit in your scenario is that it can teach your dog how to be comfortable in an enclosed space.
+Rather, there’s a ton of great benefits that come from crate training.
+For example, it can teach your dog how to be comfortable in an enclosed space.

 There are a lot of fantastic dog crates on the market.
-But after reviewing and trying dozens, we’ve narrowed it down to a few that’ll work great with German Shepherds – in apartments or houses.
+But after reviewing and trying dozens, we’ve narrowed it down to a few that’ll work best with German Shepherds – both in apartments and houses.

 - Midwest Homes iCrate – This is the best dog crate, hands down.
 It has all the features you need and want, plus more!
-There’s a reason why over 22 thousand before have given it an average rating of 4.5 stars.
+There’s a reason why thousand of happy customers have given it such a high rating.

 - AmazonBasics Dog Crate – If Amazon puts their name on it, you can bet this is an excellent dog crate.
 It’s very similar to the Midwest Homes and is our second pick for GSD dog crates.

-Another great reason for these crates is because of they’re foldable.
-Given most apartments are small, you want to be able to collapse these large crates into a compact carrier for storage or transportation.
+Another reason why we love these crates is because of they’re foldable.
+Since most apartments are relatively small, you want to be able to collapse these large crates into a compact carrier for storage or transportation.

 4. Proper Obedience Training

-We’ve talked about why obedience training is great for mental stimulation, which is absolutely necessary when the dog is living in an apartment.
-However, obedience training is crucial for another important reason.
+We already know obedience training is great for mental stimulation, which is absolutely necessary for big dogs living in small apartments.
+However, obedience training is crucial for another reason.

-Again, living in a dog-friendly apartment means that there will be other dogs around – probably all the time.
-When it’s time to take your German Shepherd out for their daily activity, you may even come across a few other dogs.
+Living in a dog-friendly apartment means that there will be other dogs around – probably all the time.
+When it’s time to take your German Shepherd out for a walk, you may even come across a few other dogs.

-So because of this, it’s important that your GSD gets a ton of socialization training early on.
-They need to be frequently exposed to other dogs and people to learn that they’re okay and not threats.
+For this reason, it’s important that your GSD gets a ton of socialization early on.
+They need to be frequently exposed to other dogs and people to learn that they’re “good” and not threats.

-German Shepherds are large dogs and without proper socialization, they can seriously hurt and injure a smaller dog passing by.
-You want to avoid this at all cost.
+German Shepherds are large dogs and without proper socialization, they can seriously hurt and injure a smaller dog.
+You’ll want to avoid this at all cost.

 Socialization can come in many forms.
-While they’re still small, take every opportunity for dog playdates.
+While they’re still small, make every opportunity for dog playdates.
 If you don’t have friends with dogs, no problem!

-They can go to dog parks on the weekends and play with other dogs.
-Doing this at an early age makes them less intimidating to others dogs and people.
+You can bring them to dog parks on the weekends to play with other dogs.
+Socializing at an early age makes them less intimidating to others dogs and people.

 Problems with GSD in Apartments

-If you don’t provide your German Shepherd with these basic needs while living at an apartment, you may be in for a rollercoaster.
+If you don’t provide your German Shepherd with these 5 basic needs while living at an apartment, you may be in for a rollercoaster ride.
 And, I’m not talking about the fun kind.

-A lack of mental and physical stimulation means that your German Shepherd will likely take it into their own hands to receive these basic needs.
-Destructive behavior may occur with these key necessities.
+A lack of mental and physical stimulation means that your German Shepherd will take it into their own hands to receive these basic needs.
+Destructive behavior may occur without these key necessities.

 This means that your favorite pair of shoe may be torn apart by the time you come home.
 Or, it could mean that your couch will be ripped open after a long exhausting day of work.

-None of these scenarios are something you’d want, but it happens a lot with neglectful apartment dwellers.
+None of these scenarios is something you’d want, but it happens a lot with many neglectful apartment dwellers.

 Are there other tips you have to making apartment life work with a German Shepherd?
 Leave a tip in the comment section below to let us know!
 Also, if you have any questions, feel free to ask away.